 Course of Study

-The Bachelor's degree programme in Civil Engineering is a modularised attendance programme that is divided into a compulsory and an elective area.
+- The Bachelor's degree course in Civil Engineering is a modularised attendance programme with a duration of six semesters.
+The programme is divided into a compulsory, compulsory elective and elective area.

 Teaching and learning forms